AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

    --------- | ------------- | ------------- |
    10h15     | Introduction to Bioinformatics in Natural Products Discovery  | Adriana Rego  |
   11h        | NLP/AI for Functional Annotation of Enzymes  | Leandro Pereira |
 12h/14h	     | [antiSMASH and BiG-SCAPE workflows](https://github.com/CatarinaCarolina/Genome-Mining-2025?tab=readme-ov-file) | Catarina Loureiro
+16h          |GNPS and MicrobeMASST | Mauricio Caraballo

 > [!IMPORTANT]
 > It is recommended that participants arrive with all the required programs installed properly.
 Carefully reading this GitHub page is also recommended.